Understanding The Event Flow

 What is a Source?

 A source is where your data originates.
-Ours supports multiple types of sources, including:
+Ours Privacy supports multiple types of sources, including:

-• Pixel Script: Installed on your website (potentially via GTM) to track user interactions automatically or via custom events.
+- Pixel Script: You can install this on your website (potentially via GTM) to track user interactions automatically or via custom events.

-• Server-to-Server Integration: Tracks events directly from your backend systems.
-See Server-to-Server Integration.
+- Server API Integration: You can use this to track events directly from your backend systems.
+See Server API Integration.

-• Webhooks or APIs: Custom sources that feed data into Ours.
+- Webhooks or APIs: These are custom sources that you can use to feed data into Ours Privacy.

 How the Pixel Script Works

-3. As users interact with your site, the script sends event data (e.g., page views, form submissions) to Ours.
+- As users interact with your site, the script sends event data (e.g., page views, form submissions) to Ours Privacy.

 To learn more about installing the pixel script, see Installation.